 In fact, with both UM and UIM we recommend you purchase as much as you can afford within your budget.

 You do have to be aware there are two kinds of UIM coverage: “Offset” and “Stackable.”
 Offset is what most companies sell and it can surprise you.
 For example, if you are sold 25 thousand dollars in underinsured coverage the insurance company will take a credit against it for every dollar you recover from the other driver’s insurance.
-Because Idaho drivers are either uninsured or required to have at least that same 25 thousand dollars in coverage the UIM policy never provides you a benefit.
+Idaho drivers are either uninsured or required to have at least that same 25 thousand dollars in coverage.
+Thus ths UIM policy of $25,000 never provides a benefit.
+It is phantom or illusory coverage.
 You should consult closely with your agent and understand what you are buying.

 4. Collision Coverage: